Subscribe to Cruise Radio News Daily Updates.

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-With so much to remember about what’s included and what’s not included, there can be a lot of misinformation out there about the Carnival drink package, CHEERS!
-Hopefully this list helps to clear up some misconceptions.
+With so much to remember about what’s included and what’s not included, there can be a lot of misinformation out there about Carnival’s all-inclusive drink package, CHEERS!
+This list should help clear up some common misconceptions.

 Carnival Drink Package Misconceptions